terascope/teraslice/docs/packages/data-mate/overview.md

 ### setDefault

-`setDefault(input, args) - This function is used to set a value if input is null or undefined, otherwise the input value is returned`
+`setDefault(input, context, args) - This function is used to set a value if input is null or undefined, otherwise the input value is returned`

 `args: { value: Any }`